FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/skupricedetails.md

 - The *SkuPriceDetails* column MAY contain properties which are already captured in other dedicated columns.
 - If a property has a numeric value, it MUST represent the value for a single [*PricingUnit*](#pricingunit).
 - The *SkuPriceDetails* column MUST be present in the billing data when the provider includes a *SkuPriceId*.
+  - The *SkuPriceDetails* column MAY be null when *SkuPriceId* is not null.
+  - The *SkuPriceDetails* column MUST be null when *SkuPriceId* is null.

 ## Examples